GaetanoPiazzolla/spring-boot-patch/README.md

 - JSON: `http://localhost:8084/openapi/public`
 - YAML: `http://localhost:8084/openapi/public/yaml`

-The generated documentation can also be found in the `api` folder.
+The generated documentation example can be found committed in the [api-docs.yaml](api/api-docs.yaml) file.

 The [JsonPatchUpdate.java](src/main/java/gae/piaz/jsonpatch/annotation/JsonPatchUpdate.java) annotation documents the endpoints.
 Using the annotation parameters, we can specify the path allowed and the type name for the Stubs.